NEU-SNS/intl-iot/Getting_Started.md

 For input, very basic usage requires the path to a directory with pcap files (`-i`) and a MAC address of the device from which the data in the input pcap files were generated from (`-m`).

 Optionally, the `-g` option produces a graph(s), and the `-p` option determine the protocols to analyze (more info below).
-Each graph required two protcols to be specified, which are separated by a period (`.`).
+Each graph required two protocols to be specified, which are separated by a period (`.`).
 The first protocol is the send protocol, and the second protocol is the receive protocol.

 For output, a CSV called `results.csv` is generated.
 Information about the contents of this file can be found in the [Destination README](./destination/README.md).